istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 Istio Ambient Mesh is a new way to deploy and manage microservices.
 In Ambient Mesh, workloads are no longer required to run sidecar proxies to participate in the service mesh.
 Ambient splits Istio’s functionality into two distinct layers, a secure overlay layer and a Layer 7 processing layer.

-Ztunnel proxy is used to handle L3 and L4 networking functions, such as mTLS authentication and L4 authorization.
-For workloads that require L7 networking features, such as HTTP load balancing and fault injection, a waypoint proxy can be deployed.
-The waypoint proxy is an optional component that is Envoy-based and is responsible for terminating workload HTTP traffic and parsing workload HTTP headers.
-They also enforce L7 policies and collect L7 metrics.
+Ztunnel is used to handle L3 and L4 networking functions, such as mTLS authentication and L4 authorization.
+The waypoint proxy is an optional component that is Envoy-based and is responsible for L7 service mesh functionalities.
+For workloads that require L7 networking features, such as HTTP load balancing and fault injection, a waypoint proxy must be deployed.
+It can also enforce L7 policies and collect L7 metrics.

 {{<tip>}}